 We will look at the reasons for these guidelines to help you better understand the risks of three-year-olds riding hoverboards.

 Your toddler’s hoverboard should not go faster than five miles per hour because their reflexes are not developed enough to adequately steer the board away from obstacles.

 They may not have the proper muscle strength or motor skills to turn the board using only the motion of the hips.
-Nor do they have the foresight and good judgement to avoid danger.
+Nor do they have the foresight and good judgment to avoid danger.
 They only know the thrill of the ride, not the dangers associated with it.

 They do not know to watch for uneven terrain or breaks in the concrete nor do they have the ability to respond properly if the board gets into trouble like if the board ventures onto the road.
 The faster the board goes, the greater the chance that they will run into something or be thrown off.
 This can inflict severe injury.

 The board needs to go slowly enough that you can keep up on foot and help your child stay out of danger while they enjoy themselves on the ride.

 Most hoverboards have a minimum weight limit of forty pounds.
 Few three-year-olds meet this requirement.

 With a weight less than the minimum weight limit, the hoverboard may not sense when your child is standing on it.
 This may cause it to work erratically or not at all.
 Erratic functioning can throw your child off and result in serious injury.
 Not reaching the minimum weight also means that your child’s ability to guide the board will be compromised.
 The hoverboard may not sense the signals to stop or turn if your child is not heavy enough.